 v.
 What David said in his heart in 1 Samuel 27:1 got him into this whole mess; now, what he said to himself to strengthen himself in the LORD helped bring him out.
 “Some of the best talks in the world are those which a man has with himself.
 He who speaks to everybody except himself is a great fool.”
 (Spurgeon)

 B. David wins back what was lost – and more.

 a.
-In 1 Samuel 30:6, David strengthened himself in the Lord his God.
-Now it was time to do something with that strength from the Lord.
-First, David uses that strength when he inquired of the Lord.
+Then David said: In 1 Samuel 30:6, David strengthened himself in the LORD his God.
+Now it was time to do something with that strength from the LORD.
+First, David uses that strength when he inquired of the LORD.
 Of all the time David spent among the Philistines, this is the first time we read of him seeking God in any way.
-During his time of compromise and backsliding, David simply didn’t inquire of the Lord in this way.
+During his time of compromise and backsliding, David simply didn’t inquire of the LORD in this way.

 b.
 Please bring the ephod here: David sought God with the help of the priest, almost certainly using the Urim and Thummim that were part of the priest’s ephod.
 An ephod was a special apron that priests would wear, to cover over their clothing, so the sacrificial blood and gore would splash on the ephod, not so much on their clothing.